HaroldMills/atmospheric-sound-absorption/README.md

 ![Plot of absorption for several humidities.](images/absorption-for-several-humidities.png)

 To view and interact with the plots, serve the repository directory with your favorite web server and visit the server's root URL.
-For example, to serve with the NPM `http-server` package, type the following commands at a terminal:
+For example, if you have installed the NPM `http-server` package, type the following commands at a terminal:

     cd atmospheric-sound-absorption
     http-server